Headless Commerce: A Complete Guide to the Future of Online Selling

-A headless commerce platform is an eCommerce solution that supports the headless architecture by providing APIs to communicate between the front and backend.
+A headless commerce platform is an eCommerce solution that supports the headless architecture by providing APIs to communicate between the front and back.

-On the frontend side, you have a couple of different technologies at your disposal.
-My advice is to talk to your web development team.
+On the front side, you have a couple of different technologies at your disposal.
+We suggest talking to your web development team.
 Weigh your needs against your resources, and then make your decision.

-We at Crystallize, for example, provide storefront application examples that rely on React js and static site generators notorious for their outstanding performance like Next js, GatsbyJS, and Vue js.
-Feel free to check and test out our open-source ecommerce boilerplates.
+We at Crystallize, for example, provide storefront application examples for modern frontend frameworks such as Next,js, Remix.run, Astro, Svelte, Vue, etc. Feel free to check and test out our open-source ecommerce boilerplates.

-Traditional commerce is easy to implement.
+Traditional commerce, the monolith setup, is easy to implement.
 The majority of platforms come with pre-set tools, templates, and plugins that anyone can use to set up their store.

 However, because these technologies are so robust, your customization options are limited, the loading times become very slow, and since any change you make in one is reflected in the other, you can break your eCommerce website easily.

 Crystallize was designed from its inception as a headless service.
-Powered by our super-fast GraphQL API, we created the service to be the ideal backend for frontend developers crafting shopping experiences in their favorite frontend framework.
+Powered by our super-fast GraphQL API, we created the service as the ideal backend for front-end developers crafting shopping experiences in their favorite front-end framework.

 We focus on freedom when designing Crystallize:

 - Freedom to choose your favorite frontend framework

 - Freedom to plan the composable stack of services that fits your business